okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 Let's assume the org-wide quota for the `/authorize` endpoint is a total of 2,000 requests per minute on Custom Authorization Servers.
 For some reason, Bob decides to run a batch job that triggers about 2,000 `/authorize` requests per minute.
 Without the client-based rate-limiting framework, Bob would consume the entirety of the total allowed requests per minute (2,000 requests per minute).
 This would result in HTTP 429 errors for both Bob and Alice, which makes the application inaccessible for everyone.

-With the client-based rate-limiting framework enabled, after Bob exceeds his individual limit of 60 requests per minute, requests that originate from Bob's IP address would start receiving HTTP 429 errors.
+With the client-based rate-limiting framework enabled, after Bob exceeds his individual limit of 60 requests per minute, HTTP 429 errors are sent.
+Requests that originate from Bob's IP address, and the specific device from which the requests are made, start receiving the errors.
 Alice could continue to access the application without any issues.

 ![Client-based isolation for a unique IP address](/img/diagram1.png "Displays Bob as portal123 IP1 and Alice as portal123 IP2, both making authorize requests")